How to Build a Social Media Team (and who should be on it)

 Skills to look for in your social media team

 Once you know the roles you’re looking for, it’s time to post your recruitment ads.
-But what skills should you look for in your hires if they’re going to become that well-oiled machine you’re dreaming of?
+But what skills should you look for in your hires if they’re going to become the rock-solid social media team you’re dreaming of?

 An effective social media team will be: